 Cretan salad: kritikos dakos, almost like a Greek bruschetta

 On to fibre!
-At restaurants, often times when we ordered the main course, it did not come with a lot of vegetables on the side, maybe just a bit of sauteed bell peppers or some slices of tomatoes.
+At restaurants, often when we ordered the main course, it did not come with a lot of vegetables on the side, maybe sauteed bell peppers or some slices of tomatoes.
 Whenever we wanted to balance our meal, we would have to order something on the side, whether it’s a salad or some sauteed veggies.

 The best thing about Greece is the local fresh fruits and the fact you can easily buy it on the streets!
 In Athens, there were stalls outside most subway stations or in market areas like Monastiraki or Varvakios.
 And the fruits were so much juicier and sweeter than in Canada.
 We took full advantage of this and bought fresh fruits every day: 3 euros for 1kg of grapes and 1-2 peaches, 1 euro for 3 peaches and 2 apples, etc.

 The Greeks are big on olive oil and spices like oregano, thyme, rosemary, etc. So why not combine them and have the best of both worlds?
 This might explain why their salad dressings are so flavourful without being overly sour or sweet.